This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Nutrition therapy is often a part of cerebral palsy treatment because many children have digestive difficulties and feeding problems.
-Some of these issues can start as early as infancy and continue throughout childhood.
-A specialized diet and nutritional counseling can help parents learn what foods help digestion, supplements their child may need, and how to overcome feeding problems.
+Nutritional interventions can improve symptoms and help manage associated conditions.
+A specialized diet and nutritional counseling can help parents learn what foods aid digestion, what supplements their child may need, and how to overcome feeding problems.

 What Is Nutritional and Dietary Counseling?